pagkly/Zed/Investopedia3/Portfolio.md

 ## Understanding Portfolios

-One of the key concepts in [portfolio management](https://www.investopedia.com/terms/p/portfoliomanagement.asp) is the wisdom of [diversification](https://www.investopedia.com/terms/d/diversification.asp)—which simply means not to put all your eggs in one basket.
+One of the key concepts in [[portfolio management]](https://www.investopedia.com/terms/p/portfoliomanagement.asp) is the wisdom of [[diversification]](https://www.investopedia.com/terms/d/diversification.asp)—which simply means not to put all your eggs in one basket.
 Diversification tries to reduce [risk](https://www.investopedia.com/terms/r/risk.asp#axzz1dgzOuyIo) by allocating investments among various financial instruments, industries, and other categories.
 It aims to maximize returns by investing in different areas that would each react differently to the same event.
 There are many ways to diversify.
 How you choose to do it is up to you.
 Your goals for the future, your appetite for risk, and your personality are all factors in deciding how to build your portfolio.

-Regardless of your portfolio's asset mix, all portfolios should contain some degree of diversification, and reflect the investor's [tolerance for risk](https://www.investopedia.com/terms/r/risktolerance.asp), return objectives, time horizon, and other pertinent constraints, including tax position, liquidity needs, legal situations, and unique circumstances.
+Regardless of your portfolio's asset mix, all portfolios should contain some degree of diversification, and reflect the investor's [[tolerance for risk]](https://www.investopedia.com/terms/r/risktolerance.asp), return objectives, time horizon, and other pertinent constraints, including tax position, liquidity needs, legal situations, and unique circumstances.

 ## Managing a Portfolio

 You may think of an investment portfolio as a pie that's been divided into pieces of varying wedge-shaped sizes, each piece representing a different asset class and/or type of investment.
-Investors aim to construct a well-diversified portfolio to achieve a [risk-return portfolio allocation](https://www.investopedia.com/ask/answers/071515/how-can-i-measure-portfolio-variance.asp) that is appropriate for their level of risk tolerance.
-Although stocks, bonds, and cash are generally viewed as a portfolio's core building blocks, you may grow a portfolio with many different types of assets—including real estate, [gold stocks](https://www.investopedia.com/investing/gold-stocks/), various types of bonds, paintings, and other art collectibles.
+Investors aim to construct a well-diversified portfolio to achieve a [[risk-return portfolio allocation]](https://www.investopedia.com/ask/answers/071515/how-can-i-measure-portfolio-variance.asp) that is appropriate for their level of risk tolerance.
+Although stocks, bonds, and cash are generally viewed as a portfolio's core building blocks, you may grow a portfolio with many different types of assets—including real estate, [[gold stocks]](https://www.investopedia.com/investing/gold-stocks/), various types of bonds, paintings, and other art collectibles.

  Investopedia / Carla Tardi

 The sample portfolio allocation pictured above is for an investor with a low tolerance for risk.
 In general, a conservative strategy tries to protect a portfolio's value by investing in lower-risk securities.
-In the example, you'll see that a full 50% is allocated to [bonds](https://www.investopedia.com/terms/b/bond.asp), which might contain high-grade corporates and government bonds, including [municipals](https://www.investopedia.com/terms/m/municipalbond.asp) (munis).
+In the example, you'll see that a full 50% is allocated to [[bonds]](https://www.investopedia.com/terms/b/bond.asp), which might contain high-grade corporates and government bonds, including [[municipals]](https://www.investopedia.com/terms/m/municipalbond.asp) (munis).

-The 20% stock allocation could comprise blue-chip or large-cap equities, and 30% of [short-term investments](https://www.investopedia.com/terms/s/shorterminvestments.asp) might include cash, certificates of deposit (CDs), and high-yield savings accounts.
+The 20% stock allocation could comprise blue-chip or large-cap equities, and 30% of [[short-term investments]](https://www.investopedia.com/terms/s/shorterminvestments.asp) might include cash, certificates of deposit (CDs), and high-yield savings accounts.

 Most investment professionals agree that, though it does not guarantee against loss, diversification is a key component for reaching long-range financial goals while minimizing risk.

 ## Types of Portfolios

-There can be as many [different types of portfolios](https://www.investopedia.com/articles/basics/11/5-popular-portfolio-types.asp) and portfolio strategies as there are investors and money managers.
+There can be as many [[different types of portfolios]](https://www.investopedia.com/articles/basics/11/5-popular-portfolio-types.asp) and portfolio strategies as there are investors and money managers.
 You also may choose to have multiple portfolios, whose contents could reflect a different strategy or investment scenario, structured for a different need.

 ### A Hybrid Portfolio